 Enhanced Features for Unify Platforms

-When deployed as part of a Unify network, DAKS operates as a CorNet-NQ or SIP-Q node allowing it to take advantage of a variety of advanced connection set up and interaction features.
+When deployed as part of a Unify network, DAKS (also referred to as OScAR) operates as a CorNet-NQ or SIP-Q node allowing it to take advantage of a variety of advanced connection set up and interaction features.
 Specific features leveraged by the server in CorNet-NQ or SIP-Q deployments include:

 - Variable ringing signals - normal, urgent, alarm